 Kachemak Bay Campus Students

 Kachemak Bay Campus scholarships are facilitated by Kimberly Frost, KBC Student and Enrollment Services Coordinator.
-Please contact her at email@example.com, or (907) 235-1658 for information.
+Please contact her at firstname.lastname@example.org, or (907) 235-1658 for more information.
 To apply to all other scholarships, please continue.

 High school seniors

 Since high school seniors are not admitted, they are not required to verify their campus.
 If you wish to apply for KPC scholarships, please visit the High School Senior Tuition Scholarship page for more information.